 “Dr. Hilinski was very good an communicating my options for several procedures.
 He took the time to make sure I understood how to achieve my goals while still maintaining a natural look.
 He is very knowledgable and approachable.
 It meant a lot to me and helped me to make a decision that I was very happy with.
 If you are looking for great, natural looking results for any procedure, I would highly recommend him!”

-Brow lift surgery is performed on an outpatient basis, typically in an outpatient surgery center though limited brow lifts like the temporal lift may be performed as an office-based procedure.
+The first step is a consultation appointment at our San Diego office to discuss your surgical options with Dr. Hilinski.
+Brow lift surgery is typically performed at an outpatient surgery center, although some limited brow lifts like the temporal brow lift may be performed as an office-based procedure.
 Deep sedation (twilight anesthesia) or general anesthesia are commonly used.
 In some cases, local anesthesia alone may be used for a lateral temporal lift, direct brow lift, or indirect brow lift.
 The surgery typically takes two to three hours to complete.
+Dr. Hilinski is dedicated to providing the best possible surgical experience to each patient.

 Swelling and bruising are common during the first seven to ten days after surgery, particularly around the eyes.
 Any pain or discomfort that patients experience can be controlled with low-dose prescription medication.
 Dressings, bandages and stitches are removed 5-7 days following surgery.
 Refinements and improvements are seen immediately after the dressings have been removed.
 Final healing takes place over several weeks.
 Most patients are presentable in public within seven to ten days and work can usually be resumed at this time.
 Patients who are not bothered by the bandages may be able to return to work sooner.